Pointless: Pointless Celebrities

 Following the success of Pointless and its transfer to BBC One, the BBC commissioned a celebrity edition of the programme, entitled Pointless Celebrities.
 Much like the main show, Pointless Celebrities has teams of two celebrities competing against each other to win the jackpot for their chosen charities and has the same gameplay as the regular show.

 Unlike the regular version, the jackpot does not roll over and always starts at £2,500 with every pointless answer adding £250 to the jackpot, but this may be doubled on some occasions. £500 is donated to every team who do not win the jackpot and any money won by a team is split equally between the two charities represented by its members.

-Pointless Celebrities is broadcast within a prime-time slot on Saturday nights and features some differences in how the game works.
-Celebrities are allowed to return in more than one episode with the same partner or a different partner and episodes tend to have a theme in regards to the celebrity contestants that took part – for example, a celebrity edition aired in December 2015 consisted of celebrities who were made famous on reality television shows like Big Brother and Made in Chelsea.
+Pointless Celebrities was broadcast within a prime-time slot on Saturday nights and featured some differences in how the game worked.
+Celebrities were allowed to return in more than one episode with the same partner or a different partner and episodes tended to have a theme in regards to the celebrity contestants that took part – for example, a celebrity edition aired in December 2015 consisted of celebrities who were made famous on reality television shows like Big Brother and Made in Chelsea.
 Some editions of the show end with a guest performance.

-Kelvin MacKenzie controversy

-Following a news-themed edition of Pointless Celebrities which aired on 27 October 2014, several fans criticised the presence of former The Sun editor Kelvin MacKenzie, who was responsible for the newspaper's infamous front-page report concerning the 1989 Hillsborough disaster.
-Osman responded to this criticism with at least twenty comments on Twitter, stating that he had not known MacKenzie would appear until "about an hour before" recording, and that he had "strongly argued against it".
+Pointless Celebrities was axed in 2022, at the same time as Osman had announced he was ceasing his involvement in the show.
+However, the news confirming the show would not be renewed was only revealed after a four-year backlog of episodes had been exhausted, this news being revealed on 28 May 2026.